 Examining the thinking of artists as citizens and change-makers, this ongoing series of commissioned opinion pieces features provocative reactions to the headlines by contributors including Ron Athey, James Bridle, Natascha Sadr Haghighian, Naeem Mohaiemen (with Hans Haacke), Postcommodity, Ana Tijoux, Dread Scott, Jack Whitten, Gary Simmons, and others.
 Taking inspiration from artistic and political leafletting throughout history—from Thomas Paine's Common Sense to the Great Bear Pamphlets—each op-ed is also available as a slim print-on-demand publication.
 In May 2017, we launched the publication of our eleventh op-ed, "2043: No Es Un Sueño" by the indigenous collective Postcommodity, at our first live launch event and artist talk (watch the discussion).
+The twelfth installment in the series, by experimental filmmaker Sky Hopinka, was launched in April 2018; the artist visited the Walker in September for a screening and artist talk on his films and the op-ed.
 I conceived of the series, select and commission artists, work with writers in shaping their texts, edit, publish, and promote each contribution).

-"The Loneliness of the Long-Distance Campaign," by Gulf Labor Coalition member Naeem Mohaiemen (with photos by Hans Haacke) will be republished in the forthcoming book, Assuming Boycott: Resistance, Agency, and Cultural Production (OR Books, 2017).
+"The Loneliness of the Long-Distance Campaign," by Gulf Labor Coalition member Naeem Mohaiemen (with photos by Hans Haacke) has been republished in the book, Assuming Boycott: Resistance, Agency, and Cultural Production (OR Books, 2017).

 "A sober and human account of the ins-and-outs of the artist-led campaign to make Abu Dhabi’s Guggenheim project deliver on its commitments to workers rights."
 Ben Davis, naming Naeem Mohaiemen's Artist Op-Ed one of the nine "Stand-Out Art Essays From 2016," December 27, 2016.

-"Why rapper Ana Tijoux won't be a sex object for her music," Carolina Miranda, The Los Angeles Times, October 6, 2014
+In "Why rapper Ana Tijoux won't be a sex object for her music," The Los Angeles Times' Carolina Miranda based an entire column on the Chilean rapper/emcee's op-ed (October 6, 2014).